awsdocs/amazon-aurora-user-guide/doc_source/USER_CopySnapshot.md

   To automatically rather than manually generate a presigned URL, use the AWS CLI [https://docs.aws.amazon.com/cli/latest/reference/rds/copy-db-cluster-snapshot.html](https://docs.aws.amazon.com/cli/latest/reference/rds/copy-db-cluster-snapshot.html) command with the `--source-region` option instead\.

-The following code example copies the encrypted DB cluster snapshot from the us\-west\-2 region to the us\-east\-1 region\.
-The action is called in the us\-east\-1 region\.
+The following code example copies the encrypted DB cluster snapshot from the us\-west\-2 Region to the us\-east\-1 Region\.
+The action is called in the us\-east\-1 Region\.

 **Example**